INTERMAGNET/wg-www-gins-data-formats/Meeting_2025-09/GINSubcommitteeMeetingMinutes.md

 ### Canadian GIN (CB)

 Work to transfer data between the Canadian and Edinburgh GINs using Seedlink is complete.
-All provisional data, except quasi-defintive data, is now being transferred using Seedlink.
-NRCan are not yet sending quasi-definitive data, but plan to do so using the Edinburgh GIN data subsmission web service.
+All provisional data, except quasi-definitive data, is now being transferred using Seedlink.
+NRCan are not yet sending quasi-definitive data, but plan to do so using the Edinburgh GIN data submission web service.

 NRCan are looking are looking into a technology called nats.io, in particular the jetstream module, which will allow them to use MQTT.
 They may think about moving from Seedlink to MQTT in the future.
 They are thinking ahead about how to distribute data to clients in real-time and MQTT is one option for this.
 Potential clients for this service include those with an interest in GIC.